renataberoli/api_testing_github/README.md

-# Python Unittest - GitHub API
+# API Testing with Python - GitHub API

 ### About the project:
 This project is a Pet-project that I created to learn more about automated API testing with Python.